Preview Our 16 Latest Bond Picks

 Once investors understand the benefits of owning individual bonds vs. bond funds, they need to decide which among the 9,000 available corporate bonds to add to their portfolios.
 Without Bondsavvy, this is a daunting task.

 Without Bondsavvy, investors must sift through thousands of bonds and rely on corporate bond ratings for financial analysis.
-The problem with this approach is that bond rating methodologies are flawed, and they do not speak to whether a bond is a compelling investment.
+The problem with this approach is that bond rating methodologies are flawed, often underrating high yield bonds and overrating investment grade bonds.
+In addition, bond ratings do not speak to whether a bond is a compelling investment, as they ignore a bond's price, YTM, credit spread, and interest rate risk.

 Bondsavvy's corporate bond research evaluates over 15 investment considerations when we make new bond recommendations.
 Not only do we evaluate the creditworthiness of a bond issuer, but we seek to understand whether a prospective bond investment represents a good value.
 Our goal is to identify bonds that pay high yields relative to their risk and offer compelling total return opportunities.
 Read our fixed income investing strategy post to learn more.